From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 guidance, confirmation, or a push toward one’s path. – Concept introduced by Carl Yung

-It’s no coincidence the café crowd’s cliché, but everything else appears to be quasi-normal, at least as far as any reasonable observer can discern.
-Predawn patrons have long since departed for jobs and other obligations, replaced by a ten o’clock crew consisting of Taos tourists hoping to impress, east coast retirees reveling in rumors, and idle trust-funders inventing ways to escape another day’s boredom.
-The chaos of ambient chatter stifles casual conversation, which is why the out of place couple sitting in silence at a two-person table along the back wall have nothing to say even though there’s so much needing to be said.
+It’s no coincidence the café crowd’s cliché but everything else appears to be quasi-normal, at least as far as any reasonable observer can discern.
+Predawn patrons long departed for jobs and other obligations, replaced by a ten o’clock crew consisting of Taos tourists hoping to impress, east coast retirees reveling in rumors, and idle trust-funders inventing ways to escape another day’s boredom.
+The chaos of ambient chatter stifles casual conversation, which is why the out of place couple sitting in silence along the back wall have nothing to say even though there’s so much needing to be said.

-“That’s him,” Eloise whispers as she discretely gestures toward the out-of-place couple along the back wall using her jewelry-adorned hand that’s wrapped around a new-age coffee mug.
+“That’s him,” Eloise whispers.
+She discretely gestures toward the out-of-place couple along the back wall using her jewelry-adorned hand that’s wrapped around a new-age coffee mug.

-Darcy brushes back her beach-bottle blonde hair while decidedly dunking her second gluten-free biscochito in a large cappuccino containing extra cream and sugar free shots of caramel and biscotti syrup.
+Darcy brushes back her bottle-blonde hair while decidedly dunking her second gluten-free biscochito in a large cappuccino containing extra cream and sugar free shots of caramel and biscotti syrup.
 “No way he’s the richest man in Taos.”

-“I’ve seen him around,” Darcy confirms, staring with less discretion than her friend, “he’s the crazy hermit driving that beat-up old truck who never talks to anyone and has a dog that’s not never on leash.
-I don’t know if I should be more afraid of him or his dog, but I definitely cross the street whenever either comes toward me.”
-Darcy permits herself another subtle look, “If he’s as rich as you say, why would he live in a wilderness shack, dress like he’s homeless, and drive an old worthless truck?”
+“I’ve seen him around,” Darcy confirms.
+She probes for confirmation unconcerned with discretion.
+“He’s the crazy hermit driving that beat-up old truck who never talks to anyone and has that dog that’s never on leash.
+I don’t know if I should be more afraid of him or his dog, but I cross the street whenever either comes toward me.”
+Darcy’s look grows longer and more direct.
+“If he’s as rich as you say, why would he live in a wilderness shack, look like he’s homeless, and drive an old worthless truck?”

-“I doubt it,” Darcy demurs, “He doesn’t look like he could hold down a job let alone be involved in some complex underground enterprise, He likely inherited his wealth.”
+“I doubt it,” Darcy dismisses.
+“He doesn’t look like he could hold down a job let alone be involved in some complex underground enterprise.
+He likely inherited his wealth.”

-“Maybe that’s just how good he is.”
-Eloise takes a moment to further consider her conspiracy theory, “he’s a cartel kingpin with a perfect cover and he doesn’t just live in the wilderness, he lives in his wilderness; they say he owns an entire mountain just past Questa.
+“Maybe that’s how good he is.”
+Eloise takes a moment to further consider her conspiracy theory.
+“He’s a cartel kingpin with a perfect cover and he doesn’t just live in ‘the’ wilderness, he lives in ‘his’ wilderness.
+He owns an entire mountain just past Questa.
 I can’t remember the name, Manzano Mountain or some such thing.”

 Darcy uses her phone to verify Eloise’s assertion.
 “According to Maps, Manzano Mountain is next to Albuquerque, where’d you say his place was?”

 Darcy refines her search.
-“There’s a Marquez Mountain around there.”
+“There’s a Marquez Mountain over there.”

 “That’s it!”
-Eloise excitedly confirms.
-“Apparently, he drifts into town many years ago on a Harley looking so road-weary the Realtor laughs when he says he wants to buy the entire mountain.
-She’s in the processes of rezoning the mountain into five-acre parcels but changes her tune mighty fast when he offers to pay the asking price in cash; that’s something only a cartel kingpin would do.”
+Eloise confirms.
+“Apparently, he drifts into town many years ago on a Harley looking so road-weary Addison Beaumont laughs when he says he wants to buy the entire mountain.
+She’s in the process of rezoning the property into five-acre parcels but changes her tune when he offers to pay the asking price in cash.
+That’s something only a cartel kingpin would do.”

 “It does make sense,” Dacey decides.
 “There’s no way someone of his means would come all the way out here to live in isolation when he could be anywhere doing anything.
 Owning an entire mountain in the middle of nowhere provides ample opportunity to get away with pretty-much anything.”
-She discretely steals another glance seeing this hermit in a whole new light, “do you think he manufactures drugs or traffics people?”
+Acting more discrete now, she steals another glance seeing this hermit from a totally new perspective.
+“Do you think he manufactures drugs or traffics people?”

-“I don’t know about luck,” Darcy sardonically concludes.
-“Fortunate perhaps, as in fortune, but I prefer men a little less rugged, I can practically smell him from here.”
+“I don’t know about luck,” Darcy says.
+“Fortunate perhaps, as in fortune, but I prefer men a little less rugged.
+I can practically smell him from here.”

-“We both know you can,” Darcy counters, “your last guy was a real doozy, and a tight ass.”
+“We certainly know you can,” Darcy counters.
+“Your last guy was a real doozy and a tight ass to boot.”

 “True, but this guy’s different.
-Sure, everyone avoids him, I’ve seen people actually get out of line at the grocery store when he queues up.”
-Eloise steals another quick look at the dangerous couple, “there’s something different about him though; I haven’t quite put my finger on it but there’s definitely a dark mystery tied to how he acquires his wealth and what he does to maintain cash flow; he has an unsettled aura.
+Sure, everyone avoids him, I’ve seen people change checkout lanes when he queues up.”
+Eloise steals another quick look at this dangerous couple.
+“There’s something different about him though, I can’t quite put my finger on it but there’s definitely a dark mystery tied to how he acquires his wealth and what he does to maintain cash flow.
+He has an unsettled aura.

 “Aura?”
 Darcy challenges.

-“Yes, I read auras and his says he wants to do good but is caught up in something sinister; everything points to cartel evil.
-It’s quite the dichotomy really; locals love him, some say he’s a saint while others call him Dr. D., and yet he’s way back in the wilderness manufacturing drugs and forcing innocent women into prostitution.
+“Yes, I read auras and his says he wants to do good but is caught up in something sinister, everything points to cartel evil.
+It’s quite a dichotomy really.
+According to Derick the locals love him, some say he’s a saint while others call him Dr. D., and yet he’s way back in the wilderness manufacturing drugs and forcing innocent women into prostitution.
 It’s like some bizarre Robin Hood with a tangled twist.”

-“What if,” Darcy speculates fully on board with the conspiracy, “he’s trapped between two worlds; he wants out of his cartel life but hasn’t formulated an exit strategy that doesn’t get him killed?
-Either way, you really need to get a job, or at least a hobby.”
+Darcy is now fully on board with the conspiracy.
+“What if he’s trapped between two worlds?
+He wants out of his cartel life but hasn’t formulated an exit strategy that doesn’t get him killed?
+Either way, stop obsessing, get a job or at least a hobby.”

 Eloise looks long and hard at the couple sitting in silence along the back wall of the casually cliché café no longer worried about being discrete.
-“A job’s clearly out of the question and he’s my new hobby, more of a borderline obsession.
-Denali says his name’s Darwin Olinski and he’s from Chicago; everything else about him is shrouded in mystery.”
-She smiles with sinister intrigue.
+“A job’s clearly out of the question and he’s my new hobby, more of an obsession.
+Denali says his name’s Darwin Olinski and he’s from Chicago, everything else about him is shrouded in mystery.”
+She smiles with intrigue.
 “But I intend to unravel his mystery and whatever it is, I’m certain it’ll make the Unabomber look like a clumsy kid with a chemistry set.”

 #

-Darwin looks anxiously around the crowded café for the waiter who’s yet to make an appearance, which explains why he hasn’t taken off his coat; he’s giving the waiter three more minutes, then it’s adios amigos.
-The blowup that started while standing in the entryway waiting for a table continues in silence as they wait to order but silence is a quality of the patient and Darwin’s has been breached.
-He leans in so as not to be overheard, “I really don’t care what the hell Victor told you, he’s a crazy ass cabrón who likes creating drama, even when none exists.”
+Darwin anxiously looks around the crowded café for the waiter who’s yet to make an appearance.
+It explains why he hasn’t taken off his coat, he’s giving the waiter three more minutes, then it’s adios amigos.
+The blowup that started while standing in the entry way continues in silence as they wait to order but silence is a quality of the patient and Darwin’s has been breached.
+He leans in so as not to be overheard, “I really don’t care what the hell Victor told you, he’s a crazy ass cabrón who likes creating drama, especially when none exists.”

 “Is he wrong?”

-“Yes and no,” Darwin answers in his standard way.
+“Yes and no,” Darwin answers.
 “Yes, an Asian woman lives with me, but only when she’s here.”
 Unfortunately, Darwin 2.0 doesn’t come equipped with the requisite technology to recognize how insanely stupid that sounds.

-“I see,” his companion, who may or may not be a fortune seeking cartel girl involved in an elaborate money laundering scheme, sternly stews.
-She carefully considers her words, barely able to hold back her anger.
+The woman, who may or may not be a fortune-seeking cartel girl involved in an elaborate money laundering scheme, sternly stews.
+“I see.”
+She says, carefully considering her words, barely able to hold back her anger.
 “So, he’s right, you have a beautiful woman living with you.”

-“But only when she’s here,” Darwin doubles down unable to discern the many ways he’s making a bad situation worse.
+“But only when she’s here,” Darwin doubles down.
+Even when given a second chance, he’s unable to discern the many ways he’s making a bad situation worse.

 “And you seriously don’t see the problem?”

-“Not really,” Darwin nonchalantly quips, “she worked for me back before Berkeley and has a start-up now I’m consulting for.”
+“Not really.
+She worked for me back before Berkeley and has a start-up now I’m consulting with.”

 “And that’s supposed to make it alright?”

 “There’s nothing going on Anna.
 Jeez, didn’t Victor tell you Gabe’s also staying with me?
-He’s her happily married software engineer.”
+He’s her software engineer who’s happily married to a wonderful woman in California.”

 “See what I mean about the crazy ass cabrón, he does this on purpose you know.”

-“Forgive my delay,” the hectic waiter interrupts as he rushes to their table.
-“And welcome back,” he adds as an afterthought, “Although as messed up as things are today, I wouldn’t blame you for leaving.
-My deepest apologizes, as you can see, we’re super slammed and Theresa didn’t show up, again, so it’s just me running around like a chicken with my head cut off.”
-He takes a long breath to gather himself before continuing.
-“What can I get ya, the breakfast burritos are next level.”
+“Forgive my delay,” the hectic waiter interrupts as he rushes over to their table.
+“And welcome back,” he adds as an afterthought.
+“Although as messed up as things are today, I wouldn’t blame you for leaving.
+As you can see, we’re super slammed and Theresa didn’t show up, again, so it’s just me running around like a chicken with my head cut off.”
+He takes a long breath to gather himself.
+“What can I get ya?
+The breakfast burritos are next level.”

-“One coffee with cream and sugar,” Anna abruptly states.
+“One coffee with cream and sugar,” Anna orders.
 “And -”

 “One café with an extra shot of espresso,” the waiter interjects pleased to remember Darwin’s longstanding order.